 There are two simple cases of geographical grids on the sphere.
 With jphgr_mesh=1, the grid (expressed in degrees) is regular in space, with grid sizes specified by parameters ppel_deg and ppe2_deg, respectively.
-Such a geographical grid can be very anisotropic at high latitudes because of the convergence of meridians (the zonal scale factors e_1 become much smaller than the meridional scale factors e_2).
-The Mercator grid (jphgr_mesh=4) avoids this anisotropy by refining the meridional scale factors and latitudes are calculated analytically using the formulae appropriate for a Mercator projection, based on ppel_deg which is a reference grid spacing at the equator (this applies even when the geographical equator is situated outside the model domain).
+Such a geographical grid can be very anisotropic at high latitudes because of the convergence of meridians (the zonal scale factors e1 become much smaller than the meridional scale factors e2).
+The Mercator grid (jphgr_mesh=4) avoids this anisotropy by refining the meridional scale factors in the same way as the zonal ones.
+In this case, meridional scale factors and latitudes are calculated analytically using the formulae appropriate for a Mercator projection, based on ppel_deg which is a reference grid spacing at the equator (this applies even when the geographical equator is situated outside the model domain).
 In these two cases (jphgr_mesh=1 or 4), the grid position is defined by the longitude and latitude of the south-westernmost point (ppglamt0 and ppgphi0).
-Note that for the Mercator grid the user need only provide an approximate starting latitude : the real latitude will be recalculated analytically, in order to ensure that the equator corresponds to line passing through t- and u-points.
+Note that for the Mercator grid the user need only provide an approximate starting latitude: the real latitude will be recalculated analytically, in order to ensure that the equator corresponds to line passing through t- and u-points.

-Rectangular grids ignoring the spherical geometry are defined with jphgr_mesh = 2, 3, 5.
-The domain is either an f-plane (jphgr_mesh = 2, Coriolis factor is constant) or a beta-plane (jphgr_mesh = 3, the Coriolis factor is linear in the j-direction).
-The grid size is uniform in meter in each direction, and given by the parameters $ppe1_m$ and $ppe2_m$ respectively.
+Rectangular grids ignoring the spherical geometry are defined with $jphgr_mesh$ = 2, 3, 5.
+The domain is either an f-plane ($jphgr_mesh$ = 2, Coriolis factor is constant) or a beta-plane ($jphgr_mesh$ = 3, the Coriolis factor is linear in the j-direction).
+The grid size is uniform in meter in each direction, and given by the parameters $ppel_m$ and $ppe2_m$ respectively.
 The zonal grid coordinate (glam arrays) is in kilometers, starting at zero with the first t-point.
-The meridional coordinate (gphit = 0.
+The meridional coordinate (gphi. arrays) is in kilometers, and the second t-point corresponds to coordinate (gphit = 0.
 The input variable ppglam0 is ignored. ppgphi0 is used to set the reference latitude for computation of the Coriolis parameter.
-In the case of the beta plane, ppgphi0 corresponds to a beta plane in a rotated domain for the GYRE configuration, representing a classical mid-latitude double gyre system.
+In the case of the beta plane, ppgphi0 corresponds to the center of the domain.
+Finally, the special case $ppgr_mesh$ =5 corresponds to a beta plane in a rotated domain for the GYRE configuration, representing a classical mid-latitude double gyre system.
 The rotation allows us to maximize the jet length relative to the gyre areas (and the number of grid points).

-The choice of the grid must be consistent with the boundary conditions specified by the parameter jperio (see \S 8).
+The choice of the grid must be consistent with the boundary conditions specified by the parameter jperio (see $\S 8$).